nextflow-io/nextflow/docs/vscode.md

 }
 ```

-To ease the migration of existing scripts, the language server only reports warnings for Groovy-style type annotations and implicit variable declarations.
-These warnings will become errors in the future.

 :::{note}
 Because type annotations are useful for providing type checking at runtime, the language server will not report errors or warnings for Groovy-style type annotations at this time.